pdjr-beatrice/log/README.md

 >Position, POSITION, /signalk/v1/api/vessels/self/navigation/position
 ```

-Suggestion 2: sense vessel movement using speed over ground.
+An alternative is to sense the vessel's sped over ground.
 The following
 example will log position data when the vessel speed is greater than
 3.6kph.